 - Gathering of Yanggendyinanyuk’s story through artist and family conversations

 - Targeted engagement with key family stakeholders and business regarding the image development

-Creative Victoria’s Creative Activation Funding of $99,000 was secured for the artwork with a co-contribution by Council for the associated lighting design and parking and amenity works on the adjacent disused railway land.
-The owners of the silo/flourmill site also added significant co-contribution to the immediate maintenance works on the structure.
+Creative Victoria’s Creative Activation Funding of $99,000 was secured for the artwork with a co-contribution by Council.
+Mario and Frances Plazzer and family who own the silo/flourmill site also added significant co-contribution to the immediate maintenance works on the structure.

-How will the project support visitation and tourism?
+How has the project supported visitation and tourism?

-Horsham's new Silo Activation Project will be incorporated into the ongoing 'Grampians Way' and general Grampians Tourism platforms to attract visitors to the region.
+Horsham's new Silo Activation Project has been incorporated into the ongoing 'Grampians Way' and general Grampians Tourism platforms to attract visitors to the region.

-The art work image on Horsham’s silo will feature Aboriginal Warrior Yanggendyinanyuk’s story and connect thematic sites across Wotjobaluk Country and LGAs through linked branding, digital access to information, interpretive signage and wayfinding.
-This will draw visitation into the adjacent Councils while also connecting to their painted silos as part of the Wimmera Mallee Silo Trail experience.
-The local Councils in which the Yangga Dyata Walking on Country story is embedded include West Wimmera, Hindmarsh and Ararat Councils.
+The art work image on Horsham’s silo features Aboriginal Warrior Yanggendyinanyuk’s story and connects thematic sites across Wotjobaluk Country and LGAs through linked branding, digital access to information, interpretive signage and wayfinding.
+This has drawn visitation into the adjacent Councils while also connecting to their painted silos as part of the Wimmera Mallee Silo Trail experience.
+The local Councils in which the Yangga Dyata Walking on Country story is embedded includes West Wimmera, Hindmarsh and Ararat Councils.

-The new Yangga Dyata Walking on Country Silo Activation Project will be added to the various websites promoting silo art trails including www.australiansiloarttrail.com and www.visitvictoria.com.au
+The new Yangga Dyata Walking on Country Silo Activation Project has been added to the various websites promoting silo art trails including www.australiansiloarttrail.com and www.visitvictoria.com.au